 Nissan 370Z Nismo

-However, even if the car technically has more power than the Subaru, the all-wheel drive STI’s traction puts the Z Nismo at a disadvantage.
-However in a longer run, the Nissan would pass the Subaru and stay that way.
+However, even if the car technically has more power than the Subaru, the all-wheel-drive STI’s traction puts the Z Nismo at a disadvantage.
+However, in a longer run, Nissan would pass the Subaru and stay that way.

 It is a lot of fun to drive solo, however.
 It does not have the consistency that the Subaru does, but that just makes it more of a driver-centric experience.